Feature Articles: Food, Fitness and Cooking and Produce

 - For every pound of whole pumpkin, you can expect to get one cup of pumpkin puree.

-If you want your pumpkin to have multiple uses, you can first paint a funny face on it for a decoration using non-toxic paints.
-After the holiday, you can wash and cook it.
+To get multiple uses out of it, you can use first use your pumpkin as a decoration by painting a funny face on it using non-toxic paints.
+Then, after the holiday, you can wash and cook it.

 To use the pumpkin for maximum benefit, don’t throw out the seeds — they can be roasted and eaten.
 Start by removing the stem with a sharp knife.
 Cut the pumpkin in half and scoop out the seeds and scrape the stringy part away.
 Wash the seeds in warm water and spread them out to dry.
 To roast, spray pan with oil and spread seeds thinly on the pan.
 You can sprinkle the seeds with salt or any seasoning that appeals to you (such as cheesy popcorn or Cajun seasoning).
 Bake in a 250 degree oven for 15-20 minutes.